pikasTech/pikadoc-en/docs/source/Keil 仿真工程.md

 ## REPL

-Python scripts can be run interactively by typing them directly into the UART window.
+Python scripts can be run interactively by typing them directly in the UART window.

-With **4 spaces** for indentation.
+**NOTE**: Please use With **4 white-spaces** for indentation.

 ![](assets/image-20220621093047893.png)

-## How to Change a different python script
+## How to Run a different python script

-Open main.py in any editor, e.g. vscode:
+Open the `main.py` in any editor, e.g. vscode:

 ![](https://user-images.githubusercontent.com/88232613/171086868-3ac1b9f6-c59f-4306-9b43-edf45844a203.png)

-In main.py, you might see something similar:
+In `main.py`, you might see something similar to:

 ````python
 # main.py